 If you know how to copy DVDs to hard drive, you can not only free up the space of your house, but also back up digital copies for watching, editing, and sharing on modern devices without any fuss, especially in a digital era dominated by streaming videos.
 And after saving them on your HDD, you can carry them around in a device no bigger than a mobile phone where ever you go.

 I know you have questions far more than how to copy DVD to computer or hard drive.
 No worry, we'll walk you through them one by one.
 Just keep scrolling down the page.

-Rip or Copy DVD to Hard Drive
+Cannot Copy DVD to Hard Drive Directly, Why?

-It supports 1:1 copy from DVD to ISO image and Video_TS folders, full title/selected title copy from DVD to MKV, as well as rips commercial and homemade DVDs to MP4, AVI, MP3, etc. Besides, it was developed with more talents including editing, compressing, converting, and downloading videos, and recording the computer screen.
+It supports 1:1 copy from DVD to ISO image and VIDEO_TS folders, full title/selected title copy from DVD to MKV, as well as rips commercial and homemade DVDs to MP4, AVI, MP3, etc. Besides, it was developed with more talents including editing, compressing, converting, and downloading videos, and recording the computer screen.

 - 1:1 copy to preserve full title with videos, audios, subtitles, menus, and metadata.

-- Rip DVDs/ISO images to 420+ formats – MP4, MKV, AVI, H.264, HEVC, MP3, AAC, etc.
+- Make digital copies of DVDs in 420+ formats – MP4, MKV, AVI, H.264, HEVC, MP3, AAC, etc.

 - Copy and recover old, low-resolution, and slightly scratched discs.